nicehash/NiceHashQuickMiner/README.md

 * Watchdog which takes care of restarting mining process if something fails.
 * Windows autostart methods.
 * Automatic updates.
+* No developer fees.
+There is only NiceHash 2% pool-side fee with PPS (pay-per-share) payout scheme.

 **URGENT NOTICE!
 NiceHash QuickMiner is currently in BETA testing.
 Anyone can participate.
 Please, submit bugs [here](https://github.com/nicehash/NiceHashQuickMiner/issues).**